Arigis/cedemi.github.io/README.md

-Web page for fire points
+Web page for recurrence of hazards